Tribal Senior & Long-Term Care Evaluation

 Phase 1: Planning & Partnerships

-During phase 1, we are focusing on communication and partnership building with 8 Tribal Governments and 5 UIOs in Montana, including:
+During phase 1, we focused on communication and partnership building with 8 Tribal Governments and 5 UIOs in Montana, including:

 - Approaching each Tribal Government to share about the project and honoring the government-to-government relationship between the State of Montana and each Tribal Government.